-I’ve taught workshops on five continents (and counting!), and have been gradually adapting my workshops to an online format, so that more can participate.
+I’ve taught workshops on five continents (and counting!), and since 2009, have been adapting my workshops to an online format, so that more can participate.

 My first workshops were designed for groups of other therapists who wanted to use these methods with their patients.

 As a meditation teacher, I discovered the whole process was a lot more fun with art supplies.
 So I combined spiritual inquiry with my creativity workshops.
 Wow!
 It was explosive, in a good way.